 Some three years after padlocking its gates, a fresh start could be on the horizon for the Nashville Superspeedway.

-Dover Motorsports Inc. announced Thursday morning it will sell the racing facility to Nashville-based NeXovation Inc. in a deal said to total $45.8 million.
+Dover Motorsports Inc. announced Thursday, May 29 it will sell the racing facility to Nashville-based NeXovation Inc. in a deal said to total $45.8 million.

 Included in the transaction is a 1.33-mile concrete track with 25,000 permanent grandstand seats, lights for night racing, foundation work for a dirt track, short track and drag strip and infrastructure in place to expand to 150,000 seats.